ILikeAI/AlwaysReddy/README.md

 - "From the comments in my clipboard what do the r/LocalLLaMA users think of X?"
 - Quick journal entries, I speedily list what I have done today and get it to write a journal entry to my clipboard before I shutdown the computer for the day.

+## Known issues:
+- Sometimes it will stop recording shortly after it starts recording without the hotkey being pressed.
+I need to investigate...

 ### Setup:
 1. Clone this repo with `git clone https://github.com/ILikeAI/AlwaysReddy`
 2. cd into the directory